kevincui1034/cs163_group11/README.md

 ## Pipeline Overview

 1. **Data Collection:**
-   - Source Pokémon data from reputable datasets or APIs.
+   - Sourced Pokémon data from Pokémon tournaments and gameplay
-   - Store raw data in a structured format (e.g., CSV, JSON).
+   - Obtained general Pokémon data such as generation, stats, type etc.
+   - Stored data as CSV and JSON

 2. **Data Preprocessing:**
    - Clean and normalize data to ensure consistency.